OneZ-9/OneZ-9/README.md

 Constantly learning and staying updated with the latest industry trends and technologies.

 ### 💡Problem Solver
 Eager to solve complex problems using technology.
+Methodically approaching complex problems step by step, with strong analytical skills and a creative mindset.

 ## My Projects
 Explore my portfolio to see a selection of my projects, ranging from personal initiatives to collaborative efforts.
 These projects highlight my abilities and growth as a developer, demonstrating my commitment to excellence and innovation.